 Generic indexing operator, not often used but it’s good that it exists just in case.

-These are mostly generic operators such as addition, multiplication, comparison, etc. By default, these mostly accept any datatype (and will error in run-time if the types feeded do not match for the operator).
+These are mostly generic operators, such as addition, multiplication, comparison, etc. By default, these mostly accept any datatype (and will throw an error at run-time if the types fed do not match those expected by the operator).
 It is always recommended to set the right type for operators to catch errors faster and make the graph easier to read.

 Among the operators, the Expression node is the most powerful.
 If well used, it allows you to enormously simplify visual scripts that are math or logic heavy.
-Just type any expression on it and it will be executed in real-time.
+Type any expression on it and it will be executed in real-time.